troycomi/snakemake-training/2_containers/README.md

 Conda environments specify several python or R packages for running scripts.
-Not only do you easily install all dependencies, you can maintain several versions of software on the same machine.
+Not only do you easily install all dependencies, you can maintain several versions of libraries on the same machine.

 What this means as a user is you can guarantee a command works the same every time you run it by explicitly linking a rule to a container or environment.